davidbonnet/vite-plugin-module-list/README.md

 # Vite plugin: Module list

-🧶 Vite plugin that writes a module that dynamically imports modules found in a folder.
+🧶 Vite plugin that generates a module that automatically imports modules of a given folder.

 ### Key features